Leksat/dart-exportable/README.md

-The library provides the `Exportable` class- a mixin providing an ability to export objects to Maps or JSON.
+The library provides the `Exportable` class - a mixin providing an ability to export objects to Maps or JSON.
 Useful for data models: storing in databases as `Map`s, or passing between client/server as JSON.

-Properties od a class that is mixed with `Exportable` could be
+Properties of a class that is mixed with `Exportable` could be

 * any type supported by JSON (see [JsonEncoder.convert()](http://api.dartlang.org/docs/channels/stable/latest/dart_convert/JsonEncoder.html#convert))
 * any calss that mixes `Exportable`